rymaju/FundiesCollab/README.md

 ## API

-The backend can be accessed anywhere at `fundiescollab.com/api/compile/`.
+The backend can be accessed at `fundiescollab.com/api/compile/`.

 ### `POST fundiescollab.com/api/compile/java`